Saburō Sakai: Serious wounds

 Shortly after he had shot down Southerland and Adams, Sakai spotted a flight of eight aircraft orbiting near Tulagi.
-Believing it to be another group of Wildcats, Sakai approached them from below and behind and aimed to catch them by surprise.
-However, he soon realised that he had made a mistake since the planes were in fact carrier-based bombers with rear-mounted machine guns.
+Believing it to be another group of Wildcats, Sakai approached them from below and behind, aiming to catch them by surprise.
+However, he soon realised that he had made a mistake - the planes were in fact carrier-based bombers with rear-mounted machine guns.
 Despite that realisation, he had progressed too far into the attack to back off, and had no choice but to see it through.

-In Sakai's account of the battle, he identified the aircraft as Grumman TBF Avengers and stated that he could clearly see the enclosed top turret.
-He claimed to have shot down two of the Avengers (his 61st and 62nd victories) before return fire had struck his plane.
-The kills were seemingly verified by the three Zero pilots following him, but no Avengers were reported lost that day.
+The account given in Samurai! identifies the aircraft as Grumman TBF Avengers, stating that Sakai could clearly see the enclosed top turret.
+Sakai claimed to have shot down two of the Avengers (his 61st and 62nd victories) before return fire had struck his plane.
+The kills were seemingly verified by the three Zero pilots following Sakai, but no Avengers were reported lost that day.

-However, according to US Navy records, only one formation of bombers reported fighting Zeros under those circumstances.
-That was a group of eight SBD Dauntlesses from Enterprise, led by Lieutenant Carl Horenberger of Bombing Squadron 6 (VB-6).
-The SBD crews reported being attacked by two Zeros, one of which came in from directly astern and flew into the concentrated fire from their rear-mounted twin .30 AN/M2 guns.
-The rear gunners claimed that the Zero as a kill when it dove away in distress in return for two planes damaged (one seriously).
+However, according to US Navy records, only one formation of bombers reported fighting Zeros under these circumstances.
+This was a group of eight SBD Dauntlesses from Enterprise, led by Lieutenant Carl Horenberger of Bombing Squadron 6 (VB-6).
+The SBD crews reported being attacked by two Zeros, one of which came in from directly astern and flew into the concentrated fire from their twin .30 caliber machine guns.
+The rear gunners claimed the Zero as a kill when it dove away in distress, in return for two planes damaged (one seriously).